 Course: #214D

 Credit: .5

 Duration: Semester

 Grade: 9-10-11-12

 Pre: None

+Fee: \$20.00

-Fee: \$15.00-BF & PJ \$20.00-SPASH Chop, slice and dice your way around the kitchen while learning the tricks of the trade.
+Chop, slice and dice your way around the kitchen while learning the tricks of the trade.
 Culinary Arts 1 Foundations provides students with an in-depth look at the many components of the culinary world as students begin the ProStart Program.
 Students will create outstanding culinary creations, while learning how to safely use industry standard equipment to expand current knowledge of measuring and cooking methods.
-Additional topics include professionalism, the history and current trends of the food service industry, and an introduction to nurition.
+Additional topics include professionalism, the history and current trends of the culinary world, and an introduction to the food service industry.
 Culinary labs and activities are strategically linked to all units and subtopics to provide and improve students abilities in preparation techniques specific to the culinary industry.
 Let's get cooking!